meetings/developer-docs/data-api/README.md

 * [Tracking users](actions/track)

 ## General principles
 HTTPS REST + HTTPS action calls.
+### Authentication
 Authenticate using simple tokens or later with OAuth2.

+Tokens needed are "user_id" and "dic", which can be sent either in request headers or as post/query params.

 For testing use: